 Business - Minor

-Mays Business School offers a minor in business for undergraduate non-business majors.
+Mays Business School offers a business minor for undergraduate non-business majors.

-Students interested in pursuing a future MBA may find that when combined with appropriate statistics and economics coursework, the Mays minor in business provides the business foundation required by most MBA programs.
+Students interested in pursuing a future MBA may find that when combined with appropriate statistics and economics coursework, the business minor provides a foundational knowledge in the basic aspects of business required by most MBA programs.

-Students applying for a minor in business must have a 2.0 or better overall GPA.
+Students applying for a business minor must have a 2.0 or better overall GPA.
 Application is made in the student’s home college or major department.
+Once declared, minor requirements become graduation requirements.
+The minor will be recognized on the transcript after graduation, but not on the diploma.

 The minor in business consists of six specific courses chosen to develop a foundational knowledge in the basic aspects of business, including accounting, finance, management, marketing, and management information systems.